publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/m__us_usc_t42_s1395b–1.md

 >         “(2) __Target individual defined.—__

->         In this section, the term ‘target individual’ means an individual of a racial and ethnic minority group, as defined by section 1707 of the Public Health Service Act \[[section 300u–6 of this title][/us/usc/t42/s300u–6]\], who is entitled to benefits under part A, and enrolled under part B, of title XVIII of the Social Security Act \[parts A and B of this subchapter\].
+>         In this section, the term ‘target individual’ means an individual of a racial and ethnic minority group, as defined by section 1707 of the Public Health Service Act \[[42 U.S.C.
+300u–6][/us/usc/t42/s300u–6]\], who is entitled to benefits under part A, and enrolled under part B, of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq., 1395j et seq.\].

 >     “(b) __Program Design.—__